 "With it.
 Or on it." —

-The above saying supposedly goes back to ancient Greece, and recently made a cameo in the movie 300.
+The above saying supposedly goes back to ancient Greece and recently made a cameo in the movie300.
 Parting mothers would basically cry “Come back with your shield, or on it” to their sons heading off to war.
 The premise being - dying in battle was the noblest of deaths.
 “Mothers whose sons died in battle openly rejoiced, mothers whose sons survived hung their heads in shame…

 Asked why it was dishonorable to return without a shield and not without a helmet, the Spartan king, Demaratos (510 - 491) is said to have replied: "Because the latter they put on for their own protection, but the shield for the common good of all."
 (Plutarch, Mor.220 & 241)”

-The now re-popularized phase is a good primer for our current post’s subject matter.
+The now re-popularized phase is a good primer for our current essay’s subject matter.
 A helmet to the ancient Spartan was a necessary protection for the individual, but the shield was a symbol for the “common good.”

 So, what is the common good exactly?